-A fully staged re-telling of the birth of Jesus of Nazareth, the project is being produced by St. John’s Church and Community Centre and is the brainchild of the Vicar, the Rev James Pacey.
+A fully staged re-telling of the birth of Jesus of Nazareth, the project is being produced by St John’s Church and Community Centre and is the brainchild of the Vicar, the Revd James Pacey.
 James, 35, who wrote the play and is directing, says the community project follows the success of similar ventures from his time worshipping in Newark and as curate in Hucknall.

-Cast members are being drawn from all over Carrington and the surrounding areas.
+It is a real community initiative with cast members being drawn from all over Carrington and the surrounding areas.
 James says “the Christmas message is for all people and I am utterly delighted that we have a large cast and crew of varying ages and backgrounds.”

-Tickets are £5 adults, £4 under 14s with a family ticket of 2 adults, 2 children at £15 and are available from The Little Deli in Carrington; Roots Natural Foods in Sherwood; Christine’s Community Cafe in Sherwood; online at www.ticketsource.co.uk/carringtonnativity.co.uk
+Tickets are £5 adults, £4 under-14s, and £15 for a family ticket (two adults, two children) and are available from The Little Deli in Carrington, Roots Natural Foods in Sherwood and Christine’s Community Cafe in Sherwood, or online at www.ticketsource.co.uk/carringtonnativity.co.uk